BHS Research awards 2021

 British Hernia Society 2021 Research Awards are Open

-We welcome applications for the award of British Hernia Society Research Awards.
-For consideration the application form must be completed in full and submitted by the closing date which would be announced later.
+We welcome applications for the award of British Hernia Society Research Grants.
+For consideration the application form must be completed in full and submitted no later than 5pm on Friday 29th October 2021.

 The successful recipient(s) will be expected to present their work at a BHS Conference.

 British Hernia Society Research Grant Application Form

 Please send applications to: